School Bus Information

 SCHOOL OF CHOICE

-Students attending programs of choice, as defined by Alberta Education, namely St. Patrick Community School (year-round program), St. Martin de Porres School and École Camille J. Lerouge School (Fine Arts programs) do not qualify for transportation grants if students reside within 2.4 kms from their designated school or their school of attendance.
+Students attending programs of choice, as defined by Alberta Education, namely St. Patrick Community School (year-round program) and St. Martin de Porres School (Fine Arts program) do not qualify for transportation grants if students reside within 2.4 kms from their designated school or their school of attendance.
 This also so applies to students attending St. Thomas Aquinas Middle School, who are designated to St. Patrick's Community School.

 CITY TRANSIT PASSES